-VARIABLE DESCRIPTION INCFAIL Flag to control the failure evolution as a function of triaxiality.
-If INCFAIL=0 failure evolution is independent of the triaxiality.
-If INCFAIL=1 an incremental formulation is used to compute the failure value.
-If INCFAIL=-1 the failure model is deactivated.
-ICONV Formulation flag: ICONV=0: default ICONV=1: yield surface is internally modified by increasing the shear yield until a convex yield surface is achieved.
-ASAF Safety factor, used only if ICONV=1, values between 1 and 2 can improve convergence, however the shear yield will be artificially increased if this option is used, default is set to 1.
+VARIABLE DESCRIPTION MIPS Maximum number of iterations in the secant iteration performed to enforce plane stress (shell elements only), default set to 10 INCFAIL Flag to control the failure evolution as a function of triaxiality.
+EQ.0: Failure evolution is independent of the triaxiality.
+EQ.1: Incremental formulation is used to compute the failure value.
+EQ1: the failure model is deactivated.
+ICONV Formulation flag: EQ.0: default EQ.1: yield surface is internally modified by increasing the shear yield until a convex yield surface is achieved.
+ASAF Safety factor, used only if ICONV = 1, values between 1 and 2 can improve convergence, however the shear yield will be artificially increased if this option is used, default is set to 1.